Coalición Floresta Logo Coalición Floresta Search Buscar

 CONCLUSIONS:

-In light of the foregoing, the Procuraduría General de la República issues the following Legal Opinion:
+In light of the foregoing, the Attorney General's Office of the Republic issues the following Legal Opinion:

-1. The Procuraduría General de la República lacks competence (incompetente) to provide advice to private entities.
-This lack of competence implies an implicit prohibition against providing advice to persons, legal or natural, of a private nature.
+1. The Attorney General's Office of the Republic is incompetent to provide advice to private entities.
+This lack of competence implies an implicit prohibition against providing advice to persons, legal or physical, of a private nature.

-2. A prohibition that must be respected in the exercise of the advisory function to the Public Administration, as well as in the exceptional cases where advice is provided to Deputies.
-The consultation must not be a means to facilitate a private individual's access to the Procuraduría's criterion on their legal doubts.
+2. A prohibition that must be respected in the exercise of the consultative function to the Public Administration, as well as in the exceptional cases in which Deputies are advised.
+The consultation must not be a means to facilitate an individual in obtaining the criterion of the Attorney General's Office on their legal doubts.

-3. In the present case, the doubt regarding the effectiveness of opinion C-017-2005 of January 14, 2005, directly concerns the entities that were benefited by an authorization, as well as those who have been their students.
-It is these persons who could be interested in the Procuraduría pronouncing on the ex tunc or ex nunc application of the opinion in question.
-The Procuraduría therefore considers that we are faced with a request that distorts the advisory function assigned to it by the legal system.
+3. In the present case, the doubt regarding the efficacy of opinion C-017-2005 of January 14, 2005, directly concerns the entities that benefited from an authorization, as well as those who have been their students.
+These are the persons who might be interested in the Attorney General's Office pronouncing on the *ex tunc* or *ex nunc* application of the opinion in question.
+Therefore, the Attorney General's Office considers that we are faced with a request that denatures the consultative function assigned to it by the legal system.

 Sincerely,

-Dr. Magda Inés Rojas Chaves Lic.
-Jorge Oviedo Alvarez Advisory Attorney Attorney of the Procuraduría MIRCH/JOA/mvc
+Dra.
+Magda Inés Rojas Chaves Lic.
+Jorge Oviedo Alvarez Advisory Attorney Attorney of the Attorney General's Office MIRCH/JOA/mvc

 Marcadores